• Skip to primary navigation

 • See how easy this recipe is to make on my YouTube channel!
 Watch the full video here: Brownie Bites YouTube Video!

 • Depending on the thickness of your nut butter, you may need to add either coconut flour or water to achieve the right consistency.
 You want the batter to hold together and roll into a ball easily.
-For nut butter that is really thin, you may need to add coconut flour, 1 Tablespoon at a time, until the bites hold together.
+For really thin nut butter, you may need to add coconut flour, 1 Tablespoon at a time, until the bites hold together.
 If your nut butter is fairly thick, your batter may be crumbly.
 If this happens, add water, 1 Tablespoon at a time, until it comes together.

 • As a gift to my readers, I've teamed up with BESTI SWEETENERS to give you guys 10% off!
 Simply use the code "CRAVEABLE" at checkout.